 Reheating Italian Meatballs without Losing Flavor

-To reheat your Italian meatballs recipe while preserving their tenderness and flavor, it’s important to avoid drying them out.
+To reheat your Italian meatballs while preserving their tenderness and flavor, it’s important to avoid drying them out.
 Here are some tips:

 - Using the oven: If you prefer to reheat the meatballs in the oven, preheat it to 300°F (150°C).
 Place the meatballs in an oven-safe dish and cover them with aluminum foil to prevent them from drying out.
 Heat for about 20 minutes, checking that they are warmed all the way through.